Virginia mom pleads guilty to locking children in makeshift cages

 All five children -- whose ages range from one to six years old -- lived in a home full of trash, rotting food and fleas, authorities said at the time.

-Kate Bonniwell, an Acomack County Social Services worker, said during a testimony that it took more than 20 minute to unscrew one of the lids, which required an electric screwdriver to do so.
-She added that the two-year-old inside the caged “hissed” when social workers removed the top.
+Kate Bonniwell, an Acomack County Social Services worker, testified that it took more than 20 minutes to unscrew one of the lids, which required an electric screwdriver to do so.
+She added that the two-year-old inside the cage “hissed” when social workers removed the top.

-"The children didn't act like normal children," Bonniwell said, according to the Associated Press.
+"The children didn't act like normal children," Bonniwell said, according to The Associated Press.

 Bonniwell also said that a toilet in the home was filled with black water, while a sink and bathtub were filled with trash and rotting food.